-- Application for Admission: The application is required and is available on the Graduate School website.
+- 1. Application for Admission: The application is required and is available on the Graduate School website.
 Practitioners or other graduate students may apply as special non-degree students directly to the Department of Dietetics and Nutrition. - 2.
-Application Fee: None - Official Transcripts: Arrange for each college or university you have attended to forward an official transcript of your course work to the Graduate School.
+Application Fee: None - 3.
+Official Transcripts: Arrange for each college or university you have attended to forward an official transcript of your course work to the Graduate School.
 A minimum cumulative GPA of 2.85 (4.0 scale) is required to apply for admission. - 4.
 GRE Scores: Scores must be sent directly to the Graduate School from GRE.
-Institution code: 6146. - Letters of Reference: Three letters of reference from undergraduate professors in your major, directors of an Internship or other practice program, and/or employers must be sent to the Graduate School.
+Institution code: 6146. - 5.
+Letters of Reference: Three letters of reference from undergraduate professors in your major, directors of an Internship or other practice program, and/or employers must be sent to the Graduate School. - 6.
+TOEFL scores as applicable.
+See International Applicants in the Admissions/Academic Information section of the Graduate School catalog.